mrcavalcanti/mosaicoo/docs/sources/sharing/share-panel.md

 - **height:** height in pixels.
 Default is 400.
 - **tz:** timezone in the format `UTC%2BHH%3AMM` where HH and MM are offset in hours and minutes after UTC
 - **timeout:** number of seconds.
 The timeout can be increased if the query for the panel needs more than the default 30 seconds.
 - **scale:** numeric value to configure device scale factor.
 Default is 1.
 Use a higher value to produce more detailed images (higher DPI).
-Supported in Grafana v7.0+.
+Supported in Mosaicoo v7.0+.

 ## Publish snapshot

 A panel snapshot shares an interactive panel publicly.
-Grafana strips sensitive data leaving only the visible metric data and series names embedded into your dashboard.
+Mosaicoo strips sensitive data leaving only the visible metric data and series names embedded into your dashboard.
 Panel snapshots can be accessed by anyone with the link.

 You can publish snapshots to your local instance or to [snapshots.raintank.io](http://snapshots.raintank.io).
-The latter is a free service provided by [Grafana Labs](https://grafana.com), that allows you to publish dashboard snapshots to an external Grafana instance.
+The latter is a free service provided by [Grafana Labs](https://grafana.com), that allows you to publish dashboard snapshots to an external Mosaicoo instance.
 You can optionally set an expiration time if you want the snapshot to be removed after a certain time period.

 ![Panel share snapshot](/static/img/docs/sharing/share-panel-snapshot-8-0.png)